AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 Without namespaces, this would not be possible due to the C++ compiler being unable to disambiguify which name refers to what.
 The code would fail to compile as a result.

 ### Default
 For the case where a particular namespace is being used more frequently than another within a cpp file, the namespace can be effectively hidden if one declares it as the default namespace for that cpp file.
-While the use of the namespace prefix may still be used for the given namespace, it no longer has to be used.
-Of course, this can only be done with one namespace per file, otherwise this would defeat the purpose of them as naming collisions could occur:
+While the use of the namespace prefix may still be used for the given namespace, it no longer has to be used:

 ```c++
 #include <iostream>